-Remote Desktop Canary Now Functions as a Windows Service!
+Remote Desktop Canary Functions as a Windows Service.

 One of the major limitations of previous versions of Remote Desktop Canary was that it ran in an interactive user session while doing its testing.
 This meant that if the server running Remote Desktop Canary rebooted, you’d have to depend on the Remote Desktop Canary Kickstarter, running on a different VM, to relaunch the user session used for testing on that server.

 Fortunately, after a lot of R&D, we found a way for a local Windows service to orchestrate the creation and teardown of a user testing session to run Remote Desktop Canary’s tests.
 By doing so, we’ve completely eliminated the need for the Remote Desktop Canary Kickstarter applet.
 More importantly, the service itself will resume testing operations after a system restart for any reason.